hhe2/Genetic-Algorithm-Enhanced-Direct-Method-in-Protein-Crystallography/README.md

 Software Overview:

 This software is designed for direct phasing of protein crystals, enabling the reconstruction of protein electron density directly from protein crystal diffraction data.
-It is referenced in the paper titled "Enhanced Direct Method in Protein Crystallography Using Parallel Genetic Algorithm," authored by Ruijiang Fu, Wu-Pei Su, and Hongxing He.
+It is referenced in the paper titled "Genetic Algorithm Enhanced Direct Method in Protein Crystallography," authored by Ruijiang Fu, Wu-Pei Su, and Hongxing He.

 (1) Software Requirements: To compile and run the code, you will need the Intel C++ Compiler, MPI Library, and Math Kernel Library, all bundled within the Intel oneAPI HPC Toolkit.